 What does this mean for the student?

 The presentation assignment of the Ethical Leadership course will be incorporated into the conference presentation delivered in a breakout session.
 The group presentation for this course will examine the future leadership challenges in the area of diversity.
 In particular, students will be asked to consider the ethics of pursuing diversity in a leadership context.
 Students will receive an e-certificate for participating in the conference breakout session.
 Registration and access to the entire weekend event is included and participation is expected as part of the course.
-There is a lab be of £60 for this course.
+There is a lab fee of £60 for this course.

 EXAMPLE CO-CURRICULAR ACTIVITIES (2-4 PER COURSE)